rDock/2006.2

 from the initial conformation of each ligand as read

-from the input SD file, and not from the reference SD file used by rDtether
+from the input SD file, and not from the reference SD file used by rDtether.

 This is why the ligand coordinates are transformed by

-, such that each ligand
+rDtether, such that each ligand

 record can act as its own reference state.
-The reference SD file used by rDtether
+The reference SD file used by rDtether is

 not referred to by the docking calculation itself.